 Kubernetes is a container orchestration platform that standardizes many of the concerns around deploying, integrating, exposing, and maintaining applications.
-With some configuration, Seq can run in Kubernetes.
+If you're deploying apps and supporting infrastructure to Kubernetes then Seq can be deployed there too.
 The best way to get started is using the

 seq Helm chart.

 The Helm chart is a simplified deployment strategy

 The Helm chart makes assumptions about your infrastructure that may not be correct for your needs.
 In these cases, your best bet is to configure your deployment manually.
 You can use the Helm chart's templates as a starting point and adjust from there.

 Use Helm to install the Seq chart.
 First, add the

 helm repo add datalust https://helm.datalust.co helm repo update